Protect yourself on your Asian adventure.

-As the third largest country in the world, China is bursting at the seams with an incredibly rich history, a range of sights to take in including one of the seven wonders of the world – the Great Wall of China – and, of course, delicious local cuisine.
+As the third largest country in the world, China is bursting at the seams with an incredibly rich history, a range of sights to take in — including one of the seven wonders of the world — and, of course, delicious local cuisine.
 Before you pack your bags, don’t forget to pack the most important thing — a travel insurance policy to keep you, and your bank account, safe on the adventure.

 International travel insurance policy options for a trip to China

 No matter where you are in the world, if you’re traveling in a foreign country you should have travel insurance.
 While China is a fascinating place, it is also a highly populated country with over a billion people.
 Supply often falls short of demands and the quality of life can differ hugely between the metropolis of major cities and that of a rural farming community in the inner depths of mainland China.

 Whether you plan to travel via bike across the countryside or join the masses in Beijing, accidents in foreign countries can be pricey, and an emergency evacuation even more expensive.
 Add to that the fact that you could lose or damage your invaluable luggage and personal items, find out that your hotel has been canceled last minute or be left to wait overnight for a delayed flight, and you will notice that your pockets feel a lot more shallow by the time your trip is complete.